Gerhard-Vienna/Pico-W_Wi-Fi_Configure/README.md

 If you require the user to enter a fixed IP address (which means you don't need DHCP support), set LWIP_DHCP to 0 in lwiopts.h.
 This will reduce the size of the code.

 # How to use this software:
 Copy the `wifi_setup` subdirectory into your project.
 Copy the lines in `main.c` between the "configuration code starts here / ends here" tags to somewhere near the beginning of your code.
+Use the code between the "Typical connection sequence starts/ends here" tags as a template.

 Do not forget to include `access_point.h`.
 "CmakeLists.txt" shows the necessary directives, directories to include in the search path and link libraries.

 # The demo software: